belerico/mvpoli/Lisp/README.md

 Ultimately we opted to consider expressions similar to x + x as monomials.
 To confirm, we asked the same question to wolfram | alpha: https://www.wolframalpha.com/input/?i=is+x%2Bx+monomial%3F.
-So now let's list what we consider a polynomial and what a monomial:
+So now let's list what we consider a polynomial and what a monomial.
 It is considered monomial:
    * a structure of the type poly(Ms) where Ms is a list containing only one term, or Ms is a list with more terms and after simplifying this list there remains only one term.
 Example: (POLY ((M 1 1 ((V 1 X))) (M 1 1 ((V 1 X))))) => (POLY ((M 2 1 ((V 1 X))))) (turns out to be a monomial after simplifying).
 For this particular case we define the structure (POLY Ms), a structure representing a monomial.
    * a structure of the type (POLY NIL)